livingfluids/SbmBloodFoam/README.md

 References:
-1. Castillo-Sanchez, H. A., Ortiz, W., Martin, R., Tuna, R., Rao, R., Liu, Z. L., ‘A Modified Suspension-Balance Model for Blood Flows Capturing the Cell Free Layer’, Submitted to PRL, November 2025.
+1. Castillo-Sanchez, H. A., Ortiz, W., Martin, R., Tuna, R., Rao, R., Liu, Z. L., ‘_A Modified Suspension-Balance Model for Blood Flows Capturing the Cell Free Layer_’, Submitted to PRL, November 2025.
-2. Dbouk, T., Lobry, L., Lemaire, E. and Moukalled, F., ‘Shear-induced Particles Migration.
-Predictions from Experimental Determination of The Particle Stress Tensor’, Journal of Non-Newtonian fluid Mechanics, 198, pp. 78-95, August 2013.
+2. Dbouk, T., Lobry, L., Lemaire, E. and Moukalled, F., ‘_Shear-induced Particles Migration.
+Predictions from Experimental Determination of The Particle Stress Tensor_’, Journal of Non-Newtonian Fluid Mechanics, 198, pp. 78-95, August 2013.

 The folder "of9" contains the files needed to run the **SbmBloodFoam** application in *OpenFOAM® version 9.0*.
 Additionaly, the folder named **SbmBloodTubeFoam** (an extension of the **SbmBloodFoam** application) was